StableCoder/cmake-scripts/README.md

     - Unreachable code
 - [MemorySanitizer](https://clang.llvm.org/docs/MemorySanitizer.html) detects uninitialized reads.

-These are used by declaring the `USE_SANITIZER` CMake variables as one of:
+These are used by declaring the `USE_SANITIZER` CMake variable as one of:
 - Address
 - Memory
 - MemoryWithOrigins